itsnazarkhani/MelliMaharat/README.md

 ## Contributing

 Feel free to create issues and pull requests.
 Keep database changes explicit and include migration files when modifying schema.
 Document any changes to the seeding or connection setup.

-## License

-This repository does not include a license file.
-Add a `LICENSE` if you want to specify terms.

----

-If you'd like, I can also:
-- create a starter ASP.NET Core project in `Website/` wired to `DataForge.Dal`, or
-- scaffold a basic WPF project in `Desktop/` that references the DAL and shows a simple list of students.

-Tell me which you'd prefer and I'll add it.